PadmashreeArunprasath/Restaurant_Booking_System/README.md

-"#Restaurant Booking System"
+**Restaurant Booking System**

-Overview
+*Overview*
     This is a simple, non-responsive web application built using HTML and CSS to create a visually appealing interface for a restaurant booking system.
 It includes pages for home, dine-in, delivery, and menu.

 *Features*
  * Home Page: Welcoming page with a brief introduction to the restaurant.